U.S. administers 209.4 million doses of COVID-19 vaccines

 The agency said 131,247,546 people had received at least one dose while 84,263,408 people are fully vaccinated as of Sunday.

-The CDC tally includes two-dose vaccines from Moderna and Pfizer/BioNTech, as well as Johnson & Johnson’s one-shot vaccine as of 6 a.m.
+The CDC tally includes two-dose vaccines from Moderna (MRNA.O) and Pfizer/BioNTech (PFE.N), , as well as Johnson & Johnson's (JNJ.N) one-shot vaccine as of 6 a.m.
 ET (1000 GMT) on Sunday.

 On Tuesday, U.S. federal health agencies recommended pausing the use of J&J COVID-19 vaccine for a few days after six women under age 50 developed rare blood clots after receiving the shot.